Anthony A. Olis: Political activities

 Politically, Olis was a member of the nationalist (tautininkai) camp – the middle road between conservative Catholics and liberal socialists.
 However, this camp was divided and did not have a unifying organization.
-The nationalists gathered around Lithuanian periodicals Margutis (published by Antanas Vanagaitis), Dirva, Sandara.
+The nationalists gathered around the Lithuanian periodicals Margutis (published by Antanas Vanagaitis), Dirva, Sandara.
 Olis became more politically active after the Soviet occupation of Lithuania in June 1940.
 He saw former President Antanas Smetona who emigrated to the United States as a key to promoting the cause of Lithuania's independence.
 Olis organized various events, including lectures by Smetona, promoting the cause.

 After World War II, Olis used his political connections within the Republican Party to publicize the issue of the Soviet occupation of the Baltic states and advocate for continued non-recognition of the occupation.
 Olis organized two large gatherings in Washington DC on March 21–24, 1945 and November 16–17, 1945, that were attended by hundreds of politicians.
 Olis' speech at the gathering was added to the Congressional Record on 29 March 1945 by Senator Charles W. Tobey.
 In this speech, Olis demanded a free referendum in Lithuania to determine its relationship with the Soviet Union.
 That same year, Olis and other Lithuanian representatives traveled to the United Nations Conference on International Organization in San Francisco and presented a memorandum calling to admit Lithuania to the United Nations.
 In 1952, Olis worked to add the issue of Lithuania and other captive nations to the Republican electoral program.

 To facilitate his political activities, Olis was a leader of several Lithuanian political organizations.
-He was chairman of the Association to Liberate Lithuania (Lietuvai vaduoti sąjunga) founded in 1941 (it later morphed into the American Lithuanian Mission).
+He was the chairman of the Association to Liberate Lithuania (Lietuvai vaduoti sąjunga) founded in 1941 (it later morphed into the American Lithuanian Mission).
 In 1949, three nationalists organizations (including the American Lithuanian Mission) united into the Lithuanian-American National Union (Amerikos lietuvių tautinė sąjunga) which was chaired by Olis until 1951.
-In 1948, nationalists joined the American Lithuanian Council and Olis became its vice-chairman.
+In 1948, the nationalists joined the American Lithuanian Council and Olis became its vice-chairman.

 The nationalists organized the Lithuanian National Relief Fund, which thanks to Olis' political connections, was the only Lithuanian fund registered with the National War Fund.
 After intense negotiations, nationalists agreed to join the United Lithuanian Relief Fund of America (established in 1944) with other Lithuanian American organizations.
-Olis became vice-chairmen of this united fund.
+Olis became the vice-chairman of this united fund.

 Memberships

-Olis was a member of American Legion and various gentlemen's clubs in Chicago, including the South Shore Country Club, Union League Club of Chicago, City Club of Chicago.
+Olis was a member of the American Legion and various gentlemen's clubs in Chicago, including the South Shore Country Club, Union League Club of Chicago, City Club of Chicago.